It’s easy to assume your company will be safe with security systems in place but this view just won’t cut it against the latest breed of hackers.

 Do you have a policy regarding employees’ use of social media and what information about themselves and your company they share on there?

 Perhaps you should.

 We’ve created a template you can use to start developing your security policy – get it by clicking the button below:

 What We Offer

-As well as providing industry-leading technology solutions to protect your company, Netstar offers the vital training to bring your entire staff up to speed on the latest cyber-security precautions.
+As well as providing industry-leading technology solutions to protect your company, Netstar offers vital training to bring your entire staff up to speed on the latest cyber-security precautions.

 Our antivirus solutions are cloud-based so they do not slow down machines or require individual updating, removing downtime windows for potential ransomware attacks.